endeavourhealth-discovery/SkeletonAPIandUI/README.md

 # Skeleton API and UI Project
 A skeleton project containing a fully working Java API and Angular UI allowing anyone to start developing quickly

-This is fully working end to end sample including:
+This is a fully working end to end sample including:

 * Keycloak integration for both the API and the Angular frontend.
 * Dropwizard Metrics for all API calls
 * Swagger integration for documentation of API calls
-* Persistence set up to allow access to DB entities using Hibernate/JPA
 * Connects to the Config database to retrieve DB connection strings and Keycloak config

 ## API Information
 The project is setup as follows.

 #### database
 Contains all the Java DB entities for the tables in the models folder and PersistenceManager which handles the connections to the DB.

 #### endpoints
+Contains all the endpoints for the API

+#### logic
-Contains all the endpoints for the API where most of the code is held
+Contains the business logic for the application.
+This is where most of the code is held and should be unit tested

 #### framework
 Contains standard exception classes and swagger bootstrap code.
 This is also where the Metrics are initialised on loading